 - Concept mapping tools – Concept maps can be used in many ways – from finding out what you do and do not understand about how ideas are related, to helping you organize you ideas for a paper or project, to summarizing where you have been and where you are going.
 Visit this site for concept mapping tools.

-Work with your peers – Finding other students who do similar work or who are willing to enter into discussions about your work is extremely valuable.
+- Work with your peers – Finding other students who do similar work or who are willing to enter into discussions about your work is extremely valuable.
 Don’t try to do Div III in isolation.
 Talking with others expands your ideas, helps you articulate your ideas and find resources.
-There will be “maps” of students in the Div III showcase area over the course of the year and events held that will be advertised here.
-In addition, ask your committee members who you might meet with.
 Once you found a group, this document contains tips for forming and running a peer editing/critique groups (pdf).

 Some important staff to know – they can help you with many things Div III and beyond.